Pelvic Pain, Stress, & Self-Doubt: Why Clarity Can Disappear Under Pressure

 And yet, under stress, that knowing seems to disappear.

-It’s not because insight was shallow or incomplete.
+It’s not because your understanding was shallow or incomplete.
 It’s because insight requires a nervous system that feels safe enough to stay online.

 When stress is high, the brain shifts priorities.
 Protection comes first.
 Reflection comes later—if at all.